-Ok couple things to discuss this week…
+Ok, a couple things to discuss this week…

 First, here’s the only thread I’ve ever seen on Twitter that has provided any shred of educational value.
-It’s a lot to digest so take it 5-8 at a time.
+It’s a lot to digest, so take it 5-8 at a time.
 Buried within the tweet is one of my favorite quotes of all time:

 “If you torture data long enough, it will confess to anything you’d like.” – Ronald Coase

 Next, the other big story of the week was the Fed’s meeting on Wednesday.
-Looks like they’re going to taper their bond purchases starting in November and ending mid next year.
+Looks like they’re going to taper their bond purchases starting in November and ending mid-next year.

 This is a good step for the economy.
 We don’t need the Fed buying $120 billion in bonds every month right now, and I’d even argue we don’t need interest rates at zero.
-Let’s start ripping off the Band Aid.
+Let’s start ripping off the Band-Aid.

 What did surprise some (myself included) is their language around raising rates sooner than expected.
 Half the voting members of the FOMC expect to raise next year.
-But let’s unpack this projection because it’s a lot less “hawkish” (those who prefer rising rates and slower economic growth to prevent runaway inflation) that it may sound:
+But let’s unpack this projection because it’s a lot less “hawkish” (those who prefer rising rates and slower economic growth to prevent runaway inflation) than it may sound:

 - The Fed will want to end tapering before they raise rates.
 This puts the starting point for the first rate hike around July-ish next year (this could change).

 - Two voting seats at the FOMC are up next year.
-Biden wants what every first term president wants – a second term.
-That may not happen if the economy slows down, so Biden will pick “doves” (those who prefer low interest rates to spur economic growth) to fill these seats.
+Biden wants what every first-term president wants – a second term.
+That may not happen if the economy slows down, so Biden will pick “doves” (those who prefer low-interest rates to spur economic growth) to fill these seats.
 Doves will be in no rush to raise rates.